TheSergioHenrique/adventOfCode/README.md

-# 🎄 Advent of Code 2024 🎅
+# 🎄 Advent of Code 🎅

-Welcome to my **Advent of Code 2024** repository! 🌟 Each December, coders worldwide come together for a holiday-themed coding challenge, and this repo contains my solutions to the puzzles of this year.
+Welcome to my **Advent of Code** repository! 🌟 Each December, coders worldwide come together for a holiday-themed coding challenge, and this repo contains my solutions to the puzzles.

 ---